A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Abstract

 \section{Abstract}

 3D semantic occupancy prediction is an emerging perception paradigm in autonomous driving, providing a voxel-level representation of both geometric details and semantic categories.
-However, the perception capability of a single vehicle is inherently constrained by occlusion, restricted sensor range, and narrow viewpoints.
-To address these limitations, collaborative perception enables the exchange of complementary information, thereby enhancing the completeness and accuracy.
-In the absence of a dedicated dataset for collaborative 3D semantic occupancy prediction, we augment an existing collaborative perception dataset by replaying it in CARLA with a high-resolution semantic voxel sensor to provide dense and comprehensive occupancy annotations.
+However, its effectiveness is inherently constrained in single-vehicle setups by occlusions, restricted sensor range, and narrow viewpoints.
+To address these limitations, collaborative perception enables the exchange of complementary information, thereby enhancing the completeness and accuracy of predictions.
+Despite its potential, research on collaborative 3D semantic occupancy prediction is hindered by the lack of dedicated datasets.
+To bridge this gap, we design a high-resolution semantic voxel sensor in CARLA to produce dense and comprehensive annotations.
+We further develop a baseline model that performs inter-agent feature fusion via spatial alignment and attention aggregation.
 In addition, we establish benchmarks with varying prediction ranges designed to systematically assess the impact of spatial extent on collaborative prediction.
-We further develop a baseline model that performs inter-agent feature fusion via spatial alignment and attention aggregation.
-Experimental results demonstrate that our baseline model consistently outperforms single-agent models, with increasing gains observed as the prediction range expands.
+Experimental results demonstrate the superior performance of our baseline, with increasing gains observed as range expands.
+Our code is available at \hyperlink{https://github.com/tlab-wide/Co3SOP}{https://github.com/tlab-wide/Co3SOP}.